nikimanoledaki/sustainability-journey-with-gitops/create-cluster.md

 # Create a cluster with kubeadm & install Kepler on it

-This is a step-by-step guide for how to create a Kubernetes cluster "the hard way" with kubeadm.
-It is then used to run Kepler on it to gather energy consumption metrics.
+Create a Kubernetes cluster "the hard way" with kubeadm and run [Kepler](https://github.com/sustainable-computing-io/kepler) on it.

 ## RHEL 8
 ```bash install-rhel-kepler.sh